firetreedesign/hey-notify/readme.txt

 1. Notification Settings

 == Changelog ==

+= 1.1.6 =
+* Removed some unneeded vendor files from the previous release.

 = 1.1.5 =
 * Fixed an issue where System events could only send notifications to one service.